mmnsports.com

 Europe's top football leagues and players' unions are set to file a formal complaint against FIFA with the European Commission.
 The move reflects growing concerns over the congested international football calendar.

 David Terrier, president of FIFPro Europe, confirmed to AFP that a complaint is scheduled to be filed on October 14.
 "A first complaint was filed before the Brussels High Court.
-Another is being prepared by European leagues (Bundesliga, Liga, Serie A, and the Premier League, but not the French LFP) and certain players' unions," Terrier said.
+Another is being prepared by (Bundesliga, Liga, Serie A, and the Premier League, but not the French LFP) and certain players' unions," Terrier said.

 This action follows a previous complaint filed in June by the French players' union (UNFP) and England's Professional Footballers' Association (PFA) against FIFA.
-The earlier complaint challenged FIFA's unilateral establishment of the international match calendar and the decision to expand the Club Cup to 32 teams.
+The earlier complaint challenged FIFA's unilateral establishment of the international match calendar and the decision to expand the to 32 teams.

 The new complaint focuses on competition rights, with European leagues arguing that the proliferation of international tournaments is diminishing the appeal of domestic competitions.